Heat-Resistant Materials in Industry

 Determining a material’s heat resistance often involves looking at its melting point or ignition temperature.
 High melting point materials, like refractory metals, are naturally heat-resistant and suitable for extreme temperatures.
 Ignition temperature is crucial for assessing a material’s flammability; higher ignition temperatures mean a lower chance of catching fire.

 Thermal insulation is another key factor, measuring a material’s ability to resist heat transfer.
-Materials like aerogels excel in thermal insulation, preventing heat transfer and maintaining stable temperatures.
+Heat proof cloth like aerogels excel in thermal insulation, preventing heat transfer and maintaining stable temperatures.

 1.2 Difference Between Heat and Flame Resistance